jasonchuanet/rebel1804.github.io/index.md

 # Web Development
 I'm a seasoned Front-End Developer and experienced with some full stack projects ranging from a traditional LAMP stack to nodeJS based deployments.
 # Server Administration
-I run my own mailserver - send an email to me (at) jasonchua.net.
-I have a higher APM on a Linux command line than I do in Starcraft.
+I run my own mailserver - shoot me an email to me (at) jasonchua.net.

 ## Find me on: